Claims handling process

 Submit documents to the Patient Insurance Centre by mail

-You can also deliver additional information, documents or original material related to your claim, such as plaster models or X-ray images, to the Patient Insurance Centre by mail.
+You can also deliver additional information, documents or original material related to your claim, such as plaster models, to the Patient Insurance Centre by mail.
 The Patient Insurance Centre’s postal address for claims is

 Patient Insurance Centre, P.O.
 Box 1, 00084 VAKUUTUSKESKUS.